AmirIvry-aka-AI/DSML-and-RESL-measures/index.md

 <p align="center">
-Amir Ivry, Prof. Israel Cohen, and Dr. Baruch Berdugo<br /> Andrew and Erna Viterbi Faculty of Electrical and Computer Engineering <br /> Technion - Israel Institute of Technology, Haifa, Israel <br /> This research was supported by the Pazy Research Foundation, the Israel Science Foundation (ISF), and the International Speech Communication Association (ISCA)
+Amir Ivry, Prof. Israel Cohen, and Dr. Baruch Berdugo<br /> Andrew and Erna Viterbi Faculty of Electrical and Computer Engineering, Technion - Israel Institute of Technology<br /> This research was supported by the Pazy Research Foundation, the Israel Science Foundation (ISF), and the International Speech Communication Association (ISCA)
 </p>